mye-zillions/home-value/server/README.md

 (Multiple) Property Request
 ========================
-Fetches associated data for one property and returns the data associated with the single property
+Fetches associated data for one property and returns an array of 20 properties with data associated with the current property page

 > Price strings are formatted with commas at appropriate places without the $ -- i.e. `53,235`